It’s been a very uncomfortable and revealing week.

 Until now, I’ve secretively believed somewhere deep down inside myself, that I am stupid, inadequate, incompetent.
 I’ve wondered about learning disabilities, chemical imbalances, and even Lyme.
 I’ve struggled for so long to understand why I can’t seem to get through a day without feeling the need to go lay down.
 Why sometimes I feel like I can climb to epic heights and other times I feel spacey and quite able and willing to take a nap at any given time of day.

-Until this past Monday I thought I knew what ADD was.
-I’d dismissed any real possibility that it was in any way applicable to me.
+Until this past Monday I thought I knew what ADD was- boy, was i wrong.

-I thought people with ADD were hyper, and unable to focus on things, yet I’ve been able to accomplish so much- and can focus intently on projects I am passionate about.
-I’d associated it with people who were unable to give their attention to things for a reasonable period of time and were terribly distracted and over the top in terms of their energy levels.
+I thought people with ADD were unable to focus on things, yet I’ve been able to accomplish so much- and can focus intently on projects I am passionate about.
+I’d associated it with people who were unable to give their attention to things for a reasonable period of time and were terribly distracted and over the top in terms of their energy levels being erratic, and over the top.
+Not so.

 Now that I really know what it is… and how it manifests- I am certain that this is exactly what I have struggled with.
 I have never been more certain of anything actually, and so although I may sound as if I am jumping the gun in choosing the disorder de’jour, I know I’m not.